Lester Goldman welcome letter

 In a country such as South Africa, the work done by the water sector has a major influence on the sustainability and success of our communities and our economy.
 For WISA, our biennial conference is a reflection of the vital role that we have to play, as factors such as climate change and an ever-burgeoning population have necessitated an adaptation to the new, water-constrained normal.

-I invite you to attend the 2020 WISA Biennial Conference and Exhibition, and immerse yourself in the discussions, interact with fellow delegates and speakers at our social functions, and expand your horizons during the technical tours and workshops.
+I invite you to attend the 2020 WISA Biennial Conference and Exhibition, and immerse yourself in the discussions, interact with fellow delegates and speakers, and expand your horizons during the interactive workshops.
 Help us action the change that South Africa needs to ensure that the country has access to clean, safe water that is preserved and protected by all of society.